farkasviktor/BackUp-MST_MS-030_Office365_Administrator/Instructions/Labs/LAB_AK_02_Managing_Office_365_users_and_groups.md

 1. Right-click **O365users.csv**, choose **Edit**.

-1. Replace all yourdomain.hostdomain.com with adatumXXXXXX.onelearndns.com.
+1. Replace all yourdomain.hostdomain.com with XXXXXX.onmicrosoft.com.

-1. Replace all adatumyyxxxx:ENTERPRISEPACK with LODSXXXXXXX:ENTERPRISEPREMIUM.
+1. Replace all adatumyyxxxx:ENTERPRISEPACK with XXXXXXX:ENTERPRISEPREMIUM.

 1. Save the file and close Notepad.